100 Sobieskiego Street: Russian control

+Termination of agreement and seizure

-In 2012, the Ministry of Foreign Affairs and Warsaw City Council terminated the agreement and demanded the return of the property.
+In 2012, the Ministry of Foreign Affairs and Warsaw City Council terminated the agreement and demanded the return of 100 Sobieskiego Street.
 The Government of Russia asserted ownership of the property and declined to pay rent.
 In October 2016, a Warsaw court issued a default judgment ordering the Government of Russia to hand the property back to Poland.
 In April 2017, the same court ordered the Government of Russia to pay 7.8 million złoty of back rent.

 In April 2022, a bailiff acting for the Mayor of Warsaw Rafał Trzaskowski took possession of the complex.
 The move was protested by Sergey Andreyev, the Russian ambassador to Poland, who stated that a diplomatic site had been illegally occupied.
-Trzaskowski stated that Sobieskiego 100 would be used to "serve the Ukrainian community".
+Trzaskowski stated that 100 Sobieskiego Street would be used to "serve the Ukrainian community".
 Initially, it was envisaged that the complex would be used to provide accommodation for refugees from Ukraine stemming from the 2022 Russian invasion of Ukraine.
-Andrii Deshchytsia, the Ambassador of Ukraine to Poland, stated that Ukraine would request to lease Sobieskiego 100 and suggested it could be used for a school or Ukrainian cultural center.
+Andrii Deshchytsia, the Ambassador of Ukraine to Poland, stated that Ukraine would request to lease 100 Sobieskiego Street and suggested it could be used for a school or Ukrainian cultural center.

 Due to the disrepair of the buildings, engineers assessed the condition of the buildings to determine whether they could be refurbished or whether they needed to be demolished.
 In February 2023, deputy mayor Tomasz Bratek announced that the building was not expected to require to be demolished.

+Refurbishment

+In 2025, Warsaw City Council announced that the buildings would be repurposed to provide housing for "representatives of those professions that are particularly important for the functioning of the city".
+The estimated cost of the works was 100 million złoty (€23.5 million), some of which was proposed to be raised from the National Development Bank.
+The works would include reconnection of utilities, replacement of doors and windows, and the construction of a new building of up to six storeys.

+In January 2025, 100 Sobieskiego Street was handed to Warsaw City Council.
+In late 2025, Warsaw City Council launched an architectural competition.
+The scope of the competition was to refurbish and modernise the existing multi-family building, as well as replacing the two one-story service buildings with new buildings.
+In mid 2026, JSK Architekci was announced at the winner of the competition, with its proposal being for the renovation of the complex into around 180 flats to be owned by Warsaw City Council.
+Warsaw City Council has secured a budget of over 132 million złoty for the redevelopment.